anhhchu/metimur/README.md

 Metimur means "We Measure" in Latin.
 Its main objectives are:

+* Benchmark queries performance in Databricks Serverless SQL
 * Automating data generation and query benchmarking
 * Removing dependencies on active sensitive data by generating synthetic data based on schemas
-* Suggesting optimization techniques
-* Benchmark queries performance in Databricks Serverless SQL

-This accelerator utilizes DatabricksLabs [dbldatagen](https://github.com/databrickslabs/dbldatagen) package for DataFrame generation, and [Beaker](https://github.com/goodwillpunning/beaker) package for query benchmarking
+This accelerator utilizes DatabricksLabs [dbldatagen](https://github.com/databrickslabs/dbldatagen) library for DataFrame generation, and [Beaker](https://github.com/goodwillpunning/beaker) library for query benchmarking

 ![lemur](./assets/lemur1.png)